 This four-week study abroad experience (6 credits) offers students an opportunity to experience the culture of another country while pursuing interdisciplinary academic credit for a Psychology course and an English course.
-Students will based in the ancient city of Dubrovnik, Croatia. where they will attend classes taught by the program leaders and make local excursions to get to know the city.
+Students will based in the ancient city of Dubrovnik, Croatia. where they will attend classes taught by the program leaders and make local excursions to get to know the city and other nearby sites.
 The city of Dubrovnik is located along the southern end of the magnificent Dalmatian coast of Croatia and will be a perfect spot for making longer expeditions to neighboring islands and other historical sites.

-Students will begin preparing for the program with three pre-departure meetings.
-These meetings will be essential for preparing students for learning how to be safe during international travel, to learn about basic Croatian culture and history, to learn some basics in Croatian language, and to begin foundational coursework.
-Students will learn about Croatian culture and its relevance to the course through a combination of regular classes, academically-relevant local excursions, class readings, discussions, and through their analytic and creative writing.
+Students will begin preparing for the program with three pre-departure meetings and eight pre-departure assignments These meetings and assignments will be essential for preparing students to understand how to be safe during international travel, to learn about basic Croatian culture, language, and history, and to begin foundational coursework.
+In Croatia, students will be exposed to Croatian culture and its relevance to the course through a combination of regular classes, academically-relevant local excursions, class readings, discussions, and through their analytic and creative writing.
+Our mornings will be spent in the classroom, while our afternoons and evening will be spent soaking up Croatian culture, while evening will be reserved for reflecting on experiences through studying and writing.

-Croatia offers a unique travel and learning experience because it has experienced many shifts in cultural identity depending on the ruling powers (Illyrians, Roman, Slavs, Venetian, Byzantine).
-In addition to a fascinating prehistoric and ancient history, Croatia’s cultural identity is unique because it straddles Eastern and Western Europe.
-Relevant academic excursions will include several that are located in Dubrovnik, such as a biking tour of the city and a tour of the Archeological Museum.
+Croatia offers a unique travel and learning opportunity because it has experienced many shifts in cultural identity depending on the ruling powers (Illyrians, Roman, Slavs, Venetian, Byzantine).
+In addition to a fascinating prehistoric and ancient history, Croatia is unique because it straddles Eastern and Western Europe.
+Relevant academic excursions will include several that are located in Dubrovnik, such as museum tours and visits with non-profit organizations.
 Venturing further outside of the city will enable students to have access to several nature-based activities, such hiking at the Plitvice Lakes National Park and exploring the Elaphiti Islands.
-Students will also have historical and cultural experiences outside of Dubrovnik including, a tour of war-torn city Mostar in neighboring Bosnia.
+Students will also have one historical and cultural experience outside of Dubrovnik including, a tour of war-torn city Mostar in neighboring Bosnia.

 PSY 2210 – Human Growth & Development – 3 credits